rubberduck-vba/Rubberduck/CONTRIBUTING.md

 ### Bug Reports

-The development team is always more or less happy to hear about bugs.
-Reported bugs are an opportunity to make Rubberduck better.
+The development team is always happy to hear about bugs.
+Reported bugs and other issues are opportunities to make Rubberduck even better.

 Before you report your bug, please check the [GitHub Issues](https://github.com/rubberduck-vba/Rubberduck/issues).
 The team spends quite some time to label the issues nicely so that you can find already known problems.